 Pantheism is older than Buddhism or Christianity, and may already count hundreds of millions among its members.
-Many atheists and humanists may be scientific pantheists without realizing it.
-Scientific pantheism is a modern form of pantheism that deeply reveres the universe and nature and joyfully accepts and embraces life, the body and earth, but does not believe in any supernatural deities, entities or powers.
+Scientific Pantheism is a modern form of pantheism that deeply reveres the universe and nature and joyfully accepts and embraces life, the body and earth, but does not believe in any supernatural deities, entities or powers.
+Many atheists, agnostics and humanists may be scientific pantheists without realizing it

-At the heart of pantheism is reverence of the universe as the ultimate focus of reverence, and for the natural earth as sacred.
+At the heart of Scientific Pantheism is reverence of the universe as the ultimate focus of reverence, and for the natural earth as sacred.

 Scientific Pantheism – SciPan for short – has a naturalistic approach which simply accepts and reveres the universe and nature just as they are, and promotes an ethic of respect for human and animal rights and for lifestyles that sustain rather than destroy the environment.